chapel-lang/chapel/doc/rst/language/spec.rst

 Split Initialization
 ~~~~~~~~~~~~~~~~~~~~

-When the ``initialization-part`` is present, it forms the initialization
+Split initialization is a feature that allows an initialization
+expression for a variable to be in a statement after the variable
+declaration statement.

-expression.
-For local variables, if the ``initialization-part`` is
+If the ``initialization-part`` of a local variable declaration is
-omitted, the compiler will search forward in the function for the first
+omitted, the compiler will search forward in the function for the
-assignment statement(s) setting that variable that occur before the
+earliest assignment statement(s) setting that variable that occur before
-variable is otherwise used.
-It will search only within block declarations
+the variable is otherwise mentioned.
+It will search only within block
-``{ }`` and conditionals.
-These assignment statements are called
+declarations ``{ }`` and conditionals.
+These assignment statements are
-applicable assignment statements.
-The variable will be initialized at the
+called applicable assignment statements.
+They perform initialization, not
-applicable assignment instead of being assigned to.
-This feature is
-called split initialization.
+assignment, of that variable.

    *Example (simple-split-init.chpl)*